 Evening primrose oil (EPO) is made from the seeds of the flowers of a plant native to North America.
-The plant has traditionally been used to treat bruises, hemorrhoids, digestive problems, and sore throats.
+People traditionally used it to treat conditions including bruises, hemorrhoids, and sore throats.

 EPO’s healing benefits may be due to its gamma-linolenic acid (GLA) content.
 GLA is an omega-6 fatty acid found in plant oils.

 EPO is generally taken as a supplement or applied topically.
 Read on to learn how EPO may help treat many common health conditions today.

-The GLA in EPO is thought to help acne by reducing skin inflammation and reducing the number of skin cells that cause lesions.
+The GLA in EPO is thought to help acne by reducing skin inflammation and the number of skin cells that cause lesions.
 It may also help the skin retain moisture.

 A separate study found that GLA supplementation reduced both inflammatory and noninflammatory acne lesions.

 Some countries other than the United States have approved EPO to treat eczema, an inflammatory skin condition.